nebulon42/tools/README.md

 # Install the toolset
 pip3 install standardebooks

-# May not be necessary: Add pip's binary location (~/.local/bin) to your $PATH to be able to access the `se` command
+# Add pip's binary location (~/.local/bin) to your $PATH to be able to access the `se` command
-# You may also have to add ~/.local/bin to your $PATH in .bashrc or .zshrc
+# Add ~/.local/bin to your $PATH in .bashrc or .zshrc to make it permanent
 export PATH=$PATH:~/.local/bin

 # Optional: ZSH users can install tab completion